James Baillie Fraser: Persia

-Russian moves in Turkey caused fears in Britain around 1833 and Lord Glenelg sent James to investigate in Persia .In June 1836 Fraser was appointed escort officer or mehmāndār to the three Qajar princes, Rezaqholi Mirza, Teymur Mirza, and Najafqholi Mirza, who had come to London to seek help and protection from the British government.He also accompanied them on their return until Constantinople.
+Russian moves in Turkey caused fears in Britain around 1833 and Lord Glenelg sent James to investigate in Persia .In June 1836 Fraser was appointed escort officer or mehmāndār to the three Qajar princes, Rezaqholi Mirza, Teymur Mirza, and Najafqholi Mirza, who had come to London to seek help and protection from the British government.
+He also accompanied them on their return until Constantinople.
 He managed to enter and sketch mosques and Persian shrines which no European had entered before.
 During this period he travelled extensively on horseback but his health was impaired by the exposure.
 Based on these travels he wrote several historic novels and romances.

 He died without children at his estate in Reelick on 23 January 1856.

 Art and writing

-Fraser displayed great skill with watercolours, and several of his drawings weren lithographically reproduced.
+Fraser displayed great skill with watercolours, and several of his drawings were lithographically reproduced.
 Most of his landscapes are considered "picturesque".
 The astronomical observations which he took during some of his journeys did considerable service to the cartography of Asia.
 The works by which he attained his literary reputation were accounts of his travels and fictitious tales illustrative of Eastern life.
 In both he employed a vigorous and impassioned style which was on the whole wonderfully effective in spite of minor faults in taste and flaws in structure.